 Pot & Page:

 Pot & Page is one of the best places in Ledbury to get plant-based food.
 It’s a cosy little eatery right next to the centre of Ledbury.
 There often hold exciting events, such as tea tasting and book clubs.
-What I love about Pot & Page is that you can eat in or order take out – which will be so handy in the summer months when wanting to bask in the sun.
+What I love about Pot & Page is that you can eat in or order takeout – which will be so handy in the summer months when wanting to be in the sun.

 They also have many gluten-free options, so I recommend eating here if you are gluten-free.